-- The odds of winning a prize in Phase 1 are dependent on the total number and quality of eligible entries received before the Phase 1 Closing Date.
+- The odds of success in Phase 1 depend on the total number and quality of eligible entries received before the Phase 1 closing date.

-- The chances of winning in Phase 2 will be no less than one in five, and will depend on the number of Phase 2 Submissions.
+- The odds of success in Phase 2 will be no less than one in four and will depend on the number of Phase 2 submissions.

-Subject to section 30 below, the Sponsor may award one (1) Engagement Prize to the Finalist who most creatively and consistently promotes:
+- Subject to section 34 below, SSHRC may award one (1) Engagement Prize to the finalist who most creatively and consistently promotes:

-- The recipient of the Engagement Prize will be determined by the Finalists at Congress 2016, through voting moderated by the Sponsor.
+- The recipient of the Engagement Prize will be determined by the finalists online, through voting moderated by SSHRC.

-- To be eligible to receive the Engagement Prize, a Finalist must be in attendance at the Storytellers Showcase at Congress 2016, and must participate in voting for the recipient of the Engagement Prize.
+- To be eligible to receive the Engagement Prize, a finalist must attend the Storytellers Showcase (at a location in Canada to be determined), and must participate in voting for the recipient of the Engagement Prize.

-- The chances of winning the Engagement Prize will be no less than one in twenty-five.
+- The chances of winning the Engagement Prize will be no less than one in 20.

-- In the case of a tie, the Sponsor will determine, in its sole discretion, the recipient of the Engagement Prize.
+- In the case of a tie, SSHRC will determine, at its sole discretion, the recipient of the Engagement Prize.

-- The Sponsor reserves the right not to award the Engagement Prize for any reason.
+- SSHRC reserves the right not to award the Engagement Prize for any reason.

-- Submissions will not be returned to the Contestants.
+- Submissions will not be returned to the applicants.

-- Phase 1 Submissions must not be shared publicly prior to Sponsor’s announcement of Finalists.
+- Phase 1 submissions must not be shared publicly before SSHRC’s announcement of finalists.

-- In the Contest Entry Form, a Contestant must consent to the use, reproduction, publication, transmission and/or broadcasting of his/her name, likeness, and/or prize information, without compensation, in any publication or promotion by the Sponsor, for the purposes of promoting the Contest, its Finalists or Final Winners, and/or the benefits of research in the social sciences and humanities field.
+- In the Challenge Entry Form, an applicant must consent to the use, reproduction, publication, transmission and/or broadcasting of their name, likeness and/or prize information, without compensation, in any publication or promotion by SSHRC, for the purposes of promoting the Challenge, its finalists or final winners, and/or the benefits of research in the social sciences and humanities field.

 Judging the submissions

-- Submissions will be judged by a panel of judges chosen by the Sponsor.
-The decisions of the judges and the Sponsor on all matters relating to Phase 1 and Phase 2 are final and not open to appeal.
+- Submissions will be judged by a panel of judges chosen by SSHRC.
+The decisions of the judges and SSHRC on all matters relating to Phase 1 and Phase 2 are final and not open to appeal.

-- At time of adjudication, any judges deemed by the Sponsor to have a real or perceived conflict of interest with a Submission under consideration will be recused from discussions of that Submission.
-A judge will be considered to be in a conflict of interest if the Submission involves:
+- At the time of adjudication, any judges deemed by SSHRC to have a real or perceived conflict of interest with a submission under consideration will be recused from discussions of that submission.
+A judge will be considered to be in a conflict of interest if the submission involves: